 It sounds as if you need to start defining yourself for who you are, not by who you're with.
 You mentioned that your bad luck with relationships has left you with a lack of confidence.
 Men and women alike are attracted to confident people with high self-esteem.
 Your lack of confidence may be detectable to potential partners and give off the vibe that you aren't ready to fully enjoy a new relationship with someone because you aren't yet content with yourself.
 Taking the time to know yourself, develop your personality, and actually like yourself are important to do before seeking a mate.
 Then you'll be better prepared to approach a new partner with more to offer, not more you desire.

 Admittedly, this is all easier said than done; this will definitely take some work and patience on your part.
 You might want to think about taking a self-esteem seminar, or maybe a workshop about building relationships.
 There are also books to read in the meantime, such as Perry Rose's bestselling book, Women, Sex, and Dating for the Single Man: What Do Women Really Like and Want From Men?, which gives step-by-step instructions on approaching women, and also advice on making the transition from friendship to romantic relationship.
 To help build confidence, you can read Dale Carnegie's book, How to Win Friends and Influence People.

 In any case, give yourself some time and work on yourself.
 If you are a student and you find that you are stuck, it might be helpful to see if your school offers short-term therapy services.
-At Columbia, you can make an appointment to meet with a therapist at Counseling and Psychological Services (Morningside) or the Mental Health Service (CUMC).
 Here's hoping your luck rebounds!Alice!